 When you really give it some thought, the only way to make money from crypto is for someone else to lose.
-If you disregard mining, which in of itself is a centralized mess, does that not sound like a plan to keep the have nots in check?
-How do we maintain collective society when everyone is incentivised to cross each other?
+If you disregard mining, which in of itself is a centralized fail, does that not sound like a plan to keep the have nots in check?
+How do we maintain collective society when everyone is incentivised to cross each other, instead of being selfless?
 Furthermore, how will local economies and the personal relationships which they are comprised of hold up in a system heading towards contactless shopping, automated fulfillment and other anti socialization tactics?
 Crypto is being used as a stepping stone.

 Usually economic activities are productive for either party.
 For

 example, when a dairy farmer sells his milk to a family, the buyer